-Accessory Power Outlets
+Accessory Power Outlets (If Equipped)

-With the accessory power outlets, you can plug in auxiliary electrical equipment.
-There are four accessory power outlets located throughout the vehicle.
-Two are near the lower center part of the instrument panel, one is located in the lower rear of the center console and the other is located in the rear of the vehicle in the air inflator compartment.
-Follow the proper installation instructions that are included with any electrical equipment you install.
+If you have accessory power outlets, you can plug in auxiliary electrical equipment.
+The accessory power outlets are located near the center of the vehicle on the lower part of the instrument panel.
+Just remove the plug from the outlet and follow the proper installation instructions that are included with any electrical equipment you install.